JuliaComputing/JuliaRunClient.jl/README.md

 - integer: number of workers running
 - integer: number of workers requested

+### `initParallel()`
+Initialize the current job to accept parallel workers.

+Returns a reference to the Julia cluster manager instance.

 ### `setJobScale(ctx, job, parallelism)`
 Request to scale the job up or down to the level of parallelism requested.